bytarch/Bank-Transfer-for-Paymenter/README.md

   1. During checkout, select **GerbangPembayaranManual** as the payment method.
   2. Choose your preferred bank or e-wallet from the available options.
-  3. Transfer the payment amount manually using the provided account details.
+  3. Transfer the payment amount manually using the provided account details and/or scan the QRIS code if applicable.
-  4. Click the **Confirm via WhatsApp** button to send the predefined message and confirm the payment.
+  4. Click the **Send payment document via Whatsapp** button to send the predefined message and confirm the payment.

 - **For Sellers**:

-  - Ensure your WhatsApp contact information is correctly configured.
+  - Ensure your WhatsApp contact information and configured bank/e-wallet details are correct.
   - Monitor WhatsApp for payment confirmations from clients.
   - Verify the payment and process the order accordingly.